deanmalmgren/flo/README.md

    `command` key that defines the command that are required to create the resource defined in `creates`.
 You can optionally define a `depends` key that lists resources, either filenames on disk or other task `creates` targets, to quickly set up dependency chains.
+You can optionally omit the `command` key to create pseudotasks that are collections of other tasks for quickly running a subcomponent of the analysis.

 3. *Execute your workflow.* From the same directory as the `workflow.yaml` file (or any child directory), run `workflow` and